On Counselling & Psychotherapy

 We currently accept PayNow, PayPal and bank transfers.

-Once you have contacted us to confirm a session, we will send you an invoice for an Appointment Deposit before the session.
-You will be required to pay this Appointment Deposit to confirm your appointment.
+Once you have contacted us to confirm a session, we will send you an invoice for an Appointment Fee before the session.
+You will be required to pay this Appointment Fee to confirm your appointment.
+This mechanism has been designed to allow you to commit to your appointment and for us to offer our appointment slots efficiently.

 After the session, you will then receive another invoice detailing the bill for the session and the remaining amount due.